SunsetMkt/Blog-hugo/README.md

 git fetch --unshallow && hugo --minify --gc --logLevel info && find public -type f -size +25M -print -exec rm -vf {} \;
 # The maximum file size for a single Cloudflare Pages site asset is 25 MiB.
 # https://developers.cloudflare.com/pages/platform/limits/
+# With metrics and more info:
+git fetch --unshallow && hugo --minify --gc --logLevel info --templateMetrics --templateMetricsHints --enableGitInfo --printI18nWarnings --printMemoryUsage --printPathWarnings --printUnusedTemplates && find public -type f -size +25M -print -exec rm -vf {} \;
 ```

 ## Template Metrics

-The OG images are built on the fly, so the build time is very long than usual Hugo sites.
+The OG images are built on the fly, so the build time is much longer (about 6 minutes) than usual Hugo sites.

 But if you are still curious about the time consumption, you can run: